arvidn/libtorrent/docs/tutorial.rst

 about progress and events happening under the hood. libtorrent has a mechanism referred to as *alerts* to communicate back information to the client application.

-Clients can poll libtorrents for new alerts via the `pop_alerts()`_ call on the session object.
-This call fills in a vector of alert pointers with all new alerts since the last call to this function.
+Clients can poll a session for new alerts via the `pop_alerts()`_ call.
+This function fills in a vector of alert pointers with all new alerts since the last call to this function.
 The pointers are owned by the session object at will become invalidated by the next call to `pop_alerts()`_.

 The alerts form a class hierarchy with alert_ as the root class.
 Each specific kind of alert may include additional state, specific to the kind of message.
 All